Decepticond/Lazaurus/README.md

-### Lazaurus- Cryptography, reverse engineering, and malware enthusiast.
+### Decepticond- Cryptography, reverse engineering, and malware enthusiast.

 *The C++20 AM is pretty cool.*